Improve Email Deliverability: A Simple Guide to Setting Up Your DMARC Record

-These problems often point to a single, frequently overlooked technical detail: DMARC.
+These problems often point to a single, overlooked technical detail that hurts your email deliverability: the DMARC record.

 This isn't just another acronym; it's the first line of defense for your brand's reputation and your users' trust.